nctsiridis/plife/README.md

 ## Basic Usage (without runner)

-The provided executable may not work on your architecture.
-If this is the case, you will need to compile the program in the provided build folder.
-We recommend using Conan + CMake, config files for which are provided.

 ```bash
 ./build/plife simulation.txt
 ```

 Modify `simulation.txt` to configure simulation properties.
 Ensure that if you specify `n` quantities, the attraction matrix is `n x n`.
-We recommend a viscosity of `0.4` and a repulsion strength of `4.0` based on testing.
+We recommend a viscosity of `0.4` and a repulsion strength of `4.0` for best results.

 - `Epochs`: Number of simulation frames to render
 - `Quantities`: Number of each particle type in simulation